codio-content/MySQL-Creating_databases_and_inserting_data/.guides/content/DB-creation-control-2a17.md

 ```

 ---
-SQL datatypes correspond to specific _character sets_ determined when a SQL database is created.

-Learn more in the next section.
+Complete a challenge in the next section.